 The Case which Shaped Palkhivala's Career

 Kesavananda Bharati v.
-State of Kerala (1973), also known as the Fundamental Rights case is considered as the zenith of Palkhiwala’s fame and success.
+State of Kerala (1973), also known as the Fundamental Rights case, is considered as the zenith of Palkhiwala's fame and success.
 The main issue in this landmark judgment was whether the Constitution can be amended/altered in such a way to take the Fundamental rights of the citizens.
-And Palkhiwala arguing from the side of the petitioner persuaded the Apex court to accept the basic structure doctrine and this judgment was considered as landmark in defining the concept of Basic Structure Doctrine.
+Palkhiwala, arguing from the side of the petitioner, persuaded the Apex court to accept the basic structure doctrine, and this judgment was considered a landmark in defining the concept of the Basic Structure Doctrine.

 The then legal experts scoffed at the argument when Palkhiwala propounded the theory of an unalterable and unamendable "basic structure" of the Constitution.